-- A. Generally speaking, the officers are responsible for managing the day-to-day operations of the Guild. - B. Duties may be specifically assigned in the Bylaws document or may be assigned by the Board of Directors. - In some circumstances, Bylaw-assigned duties may be delegated, by the Board to another Director or to a Guild member.
-(Example: the individual responsible for keeping the membership list as required.) - C. If the Officers are considering an issue and are unable to achieve a majority consensus, the issue should be brought to the attention of the full Board.
+- A. Generally speaking, the officers are responsible for managing the day-today operations of the Guild. - B. Duties may be specifically assigned in the Bylaws document or may be assigned by the Board of Directors. - In some circumstances, Bylaw-assigned duties may be delegated, by the Board to another Director or to a Guild member.
+(Example: the individual responsible for keeping the membership list as required.) - C. To assist in accomplishing their assigned responsibilities, Officers may delegate select responsibilities as follows: - 1.
+To a Guild member in good standing. - 2.
+Following written notification to the Board. - 3.
+For a specific period of time. - 4.
+The ability to access financial accounts may not be delegated outside of the current signatories of the accounts.

+D. If the Officers are considering an issue and are unable to achieve a majority consensus, the issue should be brought to the attention of the full Board.